pchristensenB/box-salesforce-uielements-demo/README.md

 <img src="/images/13-record.png" width="75%" height="75%">

 The Box Content Explorer Standalone component takes a folder ID at design time and will show the contents of this folder or folder '0' if nothing is given.
-This can be included anywhere in your site
+This can be included anywhere in your site.

 <img src="/images/14-standalone.png" width="75%" height="75%">